C2SM-RCM/CCLM2CMOR/README.rst

 Requirements
 ============
+The tool is written for a Unix operating system.

-For this tool to work, a number of command line tools and Python packages are needed.
+For it to work, a number of command line tools and Python packages are needed.
 The command line programs you need are:
 *ncrcat, ncks, ncap2, ncatted, nccopy* and *cdo*